dobtco/procure-io/README.md

 - `heroku create YOUR_APP_NAME`
 - `heroku labs:enable user-env-compile`
 - `heroku addons:add heroku-postgresql`
+- Setup (or disable) the mailer in production.rb
 - Add the environment variables specified in `.powenv.example`
 - Add an additional environment variable with the database URL
   - `heroku config` to see the existing database URL